navis-org/navis/README.md

 This code is under GNU GPL V3

 ## TO-DOs:
-Navis is a generalization of [pymaid](https://github.com/schlegelp/pyMaid) and some of the code is still being refactored.
+NAVis is a generalization of [pymaid](https://github.com/schlegelp/pyMaid) and some of the code is still being refactored.
 Basic functionality is implemented but there are still some TO-DOs: